 - Care: oven, microwave, freezer safe; hand wash

 About Shipping: While we are committed to honoring the earth and packaging our orders in the most eco-friendly way possible, we will pack this irreplaceable vintage stoneware in the safest way we see fit, based on the composition of your order.
 This means that we could possibly re-use bubble wrap when shipping these pieces to ensure safe delivery.
-If you'd prefer that we don't use bubblewrap, please order individually and not together with other products.
 Thank you for your understanding.

 Poterie Renault is an iconic French brand, notorious in culinary circles and world-renowned for their timeless earthenware pottery.
 Made in the Loire Valley since 1847, each piece of Renault pottery was crafted from French grey clay, known for its durability and strength.
 This exquisite stoneware was handcrafted by the Renault family + local craftsmen using traditional methods and centuries old hand-turning + hand-finishing skills for over five generations.
 When the family closed up shop eleven years ago, they left the remaining inventory sleeping in the storehouse behind the family chateau.
 This limited supply of rare treasures is what we are now able to offer to our amazing community.